Game Systems

 Magic works similarly to physically attacking, but the net "hits," here referred to as "successes," have various effects depending on the spell.
 Sometimes the successes determine how much damage is dealt, and other times they determine what effect(s) a spell has.
 Individual spell entries detail the specific way successes are interpreted, but the way they are calculated is consistent for all spells.

 Magic successes are calculated similarly to physical hits, but the numbers involved are a bit harder to find.
-Every spell makes a number of rolls equal to its level, with a success rate equal to the spell's adjusted accuracy.
-Magic accuracy's calculation is described below.
-Magic defense count and rate determine how many defensive successes the target achieves, much like evasion with physical attacks.
+Every spell makes a number of rolls equal to its level, with a success rate equal to the spell's adjusted magic accuracy. magic accuracy's calculation is described below. magic defense and magic defense % determine how many defensive successes the target achieves, much like evasion % with physical attacks.

 There are a lot more mitigating factors in using magic than there are with attacking.
 Here is a rundown:

-- Calculating Magic Accuracy: Magic accuracy is calculated differently for PCs and monsters.
-Every monster ability has a predetermined accuracy which is used in place of the normal formula.
+• Calculating Magic Accuracy: Magic accuracy is calculated differently for PCs and monsters.
+Every monster ability has a predetermined magic accuracy which is used in place of the normal formula.
 For your own spells, magic accuracy consists of three components.
-First is the base spell accuracy, which is specific to each spell.
+First is the base spell magic accuracy, which is specific to each spell.
 If the spell is white or black magic, you then add your spirit or intelligence, respectively, to that number.
-Special abilities that are not magic ignore this step.
-Note that items that use white or black magic do use the stats of the character using the item to determine accuracy and power.
+Special abilities that are not black or white magic ignore this step.
+Note that items that use white or black magic do use the attributes of the character using the item to determine accuracy and power.
 Finally, you subtract the sum of any magic penalties you have from gear.
-While items do use the character's intelligence or spirit stats, they are not subject to magic penalties from gear.
-If spell accuracy is less than zero, it is set to zero.
-Unlike other percentages, though, spell accuracy is not capped at 99%.
-(This is because of how targeting affects accuracy—it is possible that any given spell roll has a 1% chance of failure when it is finally made, but I have no way to easily tell.)
+While items do use the character's intelligence or spirit attributes, they are not subject to magic penalties from gear.
+If spell magic accuracy is less than zero, it is set to zero.
+Unlike other percentages, though, spell magic accuracy is not capped at 99%.
+(This is because of how targeting affects magic accuracy—it is possible that any given spell roll has a 1% chance of failure when it is finally made, but I have no way to easily tell.)

-- Calculating Spell Power: Like spell accuracy, every spell has an inherent spell power.
-Unlike accuracy, monsters use the normal power ratings for spells they cast.
-PCs add 1/4 of their spirit score to the power of white magic spells, or 1/4 of their intelligence score to the power of black magic spells they cast.
-(Monsters have no spirit or intelligence scores, so they always use base spell power).
-As with accuracy, this modifier applies to white and black magic spells cast using items.
+• Calculating Spell Power: Like spell magic accuracy, every spell has an inherent spell power.
+Unlike magic accuracy, monsters use the normal power ratings for spells they cast.
+PCs add 1/4 of their spirit score to the power of white magic spells, or 1/4 of their intelligence score to the power of black magic spells they cast. (monsters have no spirit or intelligence scores, so they always use base spell power).
+As with magic accuracy, this modifier applies to white and black magic spells cast using items.
 Special attacks have no power modifier.

-- Calculating Damage: Damage spells work a bit differently than other spells.
+• Calculating Damage: Damage spells work a bit differently than other spells.
 Their effects are not strictly based on successes—damage spells get a number of "hits" equal to the level of the spell plus the successes rolled.
 For instance, Fire 8 can score anywhere from 8–16 "hits."
-Most damage spells have no inherent accuracy, so a high spirit or intelligence can greatly increase their damage by increasing not only their power, but the number of hits.
+Most damage spells have no inherent magic accuracy, so a high spirit or intelligence can greatly increase their damage by increasing not only their power, but the number of hits.
 Each hit deals a random amount of damage between one and two times the spell's power.
+Like physical attacks, each hit has a 5% chance of being a critical hit and dealing extra damage equal to the spell power.
 Unlike physical attacks, this number is not reduced by any magical defense score (magic defense only prevents successes, it does not mitigate damage directly).
 This means that a damage spell's base damage ranges from its level times its adjusted power to four times that number.
-Elemental affinities have a significant affect on the power of damage spells, as noted below.
+Elemental affinities have a significant effect on the power of damage spells, as noted below.
 Note also that healing spells and abilities use the same calculations as damaging spells to calculate the number of HP healed.
-Cure scores "hits" like any damage spell, and a high accuracy results in significantly more HP regained.
+Cure scores "hits" like any damage spell, and a high magic accuracy results in significantly more HP regained.

-- Elemental Absorbtion: Some creatures absorb abilities of one or more elements.
+• Elemental Absorption: Some creatures absorb abilities of one or more elements.
 Any spell cast on a monster that absorbs its element will result in no effect except that the target gains HP.
 For damaging spells, the HP gain is equal to the damage that would have been dealt.
-For non-damaging spells, damage is calculated as if they dealt damage, using the spell's calculated power (most status effect spells have a power of 5).
-If a monster absorbs an element, any weakness or resistance they may have to that element is ignored.
-Monsters do not roll magic defense against spells they absorb, instead gaining the full HP of any successes rolled, as with the Cure spell.
+For non-damaging spells, damage is calculated as if they dealt damage, using the spell's calculated power (most status ailment spells have a power of 5).
+If a monster absorbs an element, any weakness or resistance they may have to that element is ignored. monsters do not roll magic defense against spells they absorb, instead gaining the full HP of any successes rolled, as with the Cure spell.

-- Elemental Resistance: If a creature is hit with a spell of an element that it resists, the spell's effects are greatly reduced.
+• Elemental Resistance: If a creature is hit with a spell of an element that it resists, the spell's effects are greatly reduced.
 All success-based properties of the spell automatically fail, making creatures immune to status ailments that would be caused by spells they resist.
 Damage spells still deal damage, but with the minimum number of successes, and the damage is halved after being calculated.
-If a creature both resists and is weak to the same element, spells of that element will fail due to the resistance, but the damage will not be halved (nor will it be doubled due to weakness).
 It is generally a waste of time to cast spells on monsters that resist their element.
+Two monsters both resist and are weak to the same element.
+The effect of this is that the monster is essentially weak against the spell, but damage will be halved as well as doubled, resulting in normal damage (albeit with maximum successes).

-- Casting Outside of Battle: Only 5 spells can be cast outside of combat: Cure, Life, Esuna, Warp, and Teleport.
+• Casting Outside of Battle: Only 5 spells can be cast outside of battle: Cure, Life, Esuna, Warp, and Teleport.
 Further, these spells may only be cast when they would have some effect.
-These spells are resolved differently than they are in combat, with no variation in the number of successes.
+These spells are resolved differently than they are in battle, with no variation in the number of successes.
 Magic penalties and bonuses from spirit or intelligence do not apply.
-See the individual spells for details on their out-of-combat effects.
+See the individual spells for details on their out-of-battle effects.

-- Spells That Are Not Resisted: Spells with a strictly positive effect are not subject to magic resistance rolls.
+• Spells That Are Not Resisted: Spells with a strictly positive effect are not subject to magic defense rolls.
 This includes Cure and Life (except against Undead) and all buff spells, such as Blink, Berserk, and so on.

 Monster Behavior